Types of Degrees Hospitality Management Majors Are Getting

 |Hispanic or Latino||1,797|

-Americans aren’t the only ones with an interest in Hospitality.
+Hospitality appeals to people across the globe.
 About 12.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea